PassByYou888/LingoFuse-Tools/readme.md

 - **Output**: Code + Markdown README.
 Both are generated from the same `TPascal_Func_Model`, so **they never drift out of sync**.
 - **Type whitelist**: Only integer, floating-point, and string families are supported.
 Other types (`Boolean`, `Variant`, arrays, records, classes, interfaces, enums, pointers, etc.) cause the entire declaration to be silently dropped.

+**The generated README is not optional.** Every artifact is paired with a Markdown companion that contains the test program, the interface reference, the build instructions, and — for C++ — the CMake script. **Read the generated `.md` first** whenever you are about to build, test, or deploy the artifact.

 ---

 ## Quick Start